opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/identity-federation-github.md

 For this lab, you are going to need a:

-1. **Keycloak** server: A Keycloak server instance must be set up and running.
+1. **Keycloak** server: You should have a Keycloak server instance set up and running
-2. **GitHub** account: A GitHub account is required to register the application and obtain the client ID and client secret.
+2. **GitHub** account: You need a GitHub account to register your application and obtain client ID and secret

 ## Deploying Keycloak